Common Data Model Harmonization (CDMH) II

 HL7 Vulcan Accelerator

-In 2019, the National Center for Data to Health (CD2H) and NCATS, in partnership with major pharmaceutical companies and academic medical centers, catalyzed the formation of an HL7 FHIR Accelerator group for clinical and translational research.
+In 2019, the National Center for Data to Health (CD2H) and the National Center for Advancing Translational Science (NCATS), in partnership with major pharmaceutical companies and academic medical centers, catalyzed the formation of an HL7 FHIR Accelerator group for clinical and translational research.
 The new Accelerator is called Vulcan (think of the ancient god and a forge) and is being generously administered by the TransCelerate Consortium.
 The Vulcan Data Accelerator project will define or enhance existing FHIR resources that connect real world data (RWD) with clinical trials and regulated submissions.

 The goals of the Vulcan Accelerator project are to:

-- Strategically connect industry collaborators by coordinating strategies among stakeholders and leverage existing work within HL7 and other groups, including TransCelerate BioPharma Inc., the Society for Clinical Data Management (SCDM), Clinical Data Interchange Standards Consortium (CDISC), FDA, NCATS, and others.
+- Strategically connect industry collaborators by coordinating strategies among stakeholders and leverage existing work within HL7 and other groups, including TransCelerate BioPharma Inc., the Society for Clinical Data Management (SCDM), Clinical Data Interchange Standards Consortium (CDISC), the FDA, NCATS, and others;

-- Maximize collective resources by leveraging communication from the shared community for the return-on-investment and return-on-value that a unified network offers to various parties, and to provide comprehensive recommendations to global regulators.
+- Maximize collective resources by leveraging communication from the shared community for the return-on-investment and return-on-value that a unified network offers to various parties, and provide comprehensive recommendations to global regulators

 The Vulcan Project specifically develops preliminary use cases, such as creating a FHIR profile for a research subject from patient resources, and further using those resources to connect adverse events to the profile.
-The Accelerator Program welcomes input from all impacted communities, particularly the CTSA whose model is to fund development of FHIR resources and profiles after consensus determination about use case priorities.
+The Accelerator Program welcomes input from all impacted communities, particularly the Clinical and Translational Science Awards (CTSA) Program whose model is to fund development of FHIR resources and profiles after consensus determination about use case priorities.
 The Vulcan Project works side-by-side with the HL7 Biomedical Research and Regulation (BR&R) working group.
-CTSA participants interested in advancing the use of EHR data for clinical research are welcome to contact CD2H or join the HL7 BR&R working group.
+CTSA Program members interested in advancing the use of EHR data for clinical research are encouraged to contact CD2H or join the HL7 BR&R working group.